highcharts/highcharts/docs/stock/understanding-highcharts-stock.md

 });
 ```

-Range selector does not have its own update method, use [Chart update](https://api.highcharts.com/class-reference/Highcharts.Chart#update) instead.
+To update range selector use [Chart update](https://api.highcharts.com/class-reference/Highcharts.Chart#update).
 See [range selector API options](https://api.highcharts.com/highstock/rangeSelector).

 Crosshair
 ---------

-Shows a line following the tooltip of a chart to better read results of the axes.
+Shows a line perpendicular to the corresponding axis which is following the mouse position or nearest point, depending on the `crosshair.snap` property.
 This functionality can be found in the [axis API](https://api.highcharts.com/highstock/xAxis.crosshair) options.
 Crosshairs can also be used in Highcharts, but are not enabled by default.

 <iframe style="width: 100%; height: 600px; border: none;" src=https://highcharts.github.io/highcharts-utils/samples/#gh/352ea24215ec4f79bb50ead0152430087bc3551e/sample/stock/interactive-docs/crosshair allow="fullscreen"></iframe>